 In Tibet, amethyst is considered to be sacred to Buddha and rosaries are often fashioned from it.

-The Greek work "amethystos" basically can be translated as "not drunken."
+The Greek word "amethystos" basically can be translated as "not drunken."
 Amethyst was considered to be a strong antidote against drunkenness, which is why wine goblets were often carved from it!
-The gemstone still symbolizes sobriety.
+The gemstone still symbolizes sobriety today.

 Amethyst ranges in color from pale lilac to deep purple.
 The pale colors are sometimes called "Rose de France" and can be seen set in Victorian jewelry.
 The deep colors are the most valuable, particularly a rich purple with rose flashes.